 2020 – 2020

-Clareese Hill is a Practice-Based Researcher.
+Clareese Hill is a practice-based researcher.
 She explores the word identity through her perspective as an Afro-Caribbean American woman, and her societal role as a black feminist academic disruptor.
 Clareese’s interdisciplinary practice includes performance, virtual reality development, photography, experimental filmmaking, writing, and immersive installation.
-Clareese served as organizing assembler with fellow art researcher Elly Clarke on Occupying the In-Between, an online speculative conference that enacted as a disruption contra to is considered academic research dissemination.
+Clareese served as organizing assembler with fellow art researcher Elly Clarke on Occupying the In-Between, an online speculative conference that was enacted as a disruption contra to consider academic research dissemination.
 She has given performance lectures at Royal College of Art (London), Anglia Ruskin University (Cambridge, UK), Goldsmiths’ College, University of London, University of Sussex, City University of New York Graduate Center, and The Chicago Art Department.
 Her work has been exhibited in Chicago, New York, London, Cambridge, and France.
 Clareese holds an MFA from The School of the Art Institute of Chicago, and she is currently a Ph.D. candidate in the Art Research program at Goldsmiths’ College, University of London.

 Rapid Response Project